Volunteering with Your Live‑in Vehicle

 1. You must select campervan or caravan on your application.

-2. It must meet our standards as a genuine live-in vehicle.
+2. Your vehicle must meet our standard for a genuine live-in vehicle.

 How to Tell Us You're Bringing a Van: